Blitzman/CarND-Traffic-Sign-Classifier-Project/README.md

 ### Dataset Exploratory Visualization

 The code for this step is contained in the third code cell of the IPython notebook.

-Here is an exploratory visualization of the data set.
-It is a bar chart showing how the data ...
+We performed an exploratory visualization of each split of the dataset, randomly selecting four samples of each one of them together with their classes.
+We can observe that the dataset is not a particularly easy one since there are various conditions such as illumination, occlusion, and slight rotations that might be difficult to learn and classify properly.
+However, it is worth noticing that the three splits look quite similar so the training set looks representative enough of what we will find in the test and validation ones.

 #### Training Images Visualization
 ![alt text][explorationtrain]